3 in a Row: How to Win at Tic Tac Toe

 You can also challenge yourself with an online game of strategic tic tac toe to really test your skills.

-While tic tac toe may seem like a simple game- after all, you've been playing it all your life- there are some skills that you need to know in order to play it well.
+While this may seem like a simple game- after all, you've been playing it all your life- there are some skills that may have been new to you on how to win at tic tac toe.